joeblau/action-pages/README.md

 # Para + Cloudflare Pages

-This is a simple action pages using Para, but it doens't work.
+This is a simple cloudflare page using Para, but it doens't work.

 ##Development